FOREX-Euro slides as array of factors fuels risk aversion

 Fed Chairman Ben Bernanke acknowledged slower-than-hoped-for growth in the U.S. economy last week but did not make clear the central bank would definitely step in.

-"It's still tough to get aggressive ahead of the nonfarm payrolls data Friday," said Forex.com's Dolan.
-"Those will probably be a reminder of just how anemic the U.S. economy is, and there are a lot of people looking to sell on any risk rallies."

-The dollar fell to a session trough of 76.601 yen on trading platform EBS after the U.S. consumer confidence data.
-It was last down 0.2 percent at 76.66 on EBS JPY=EBS.
+The dollar fell to a session trough of 76.601 yen on trading platform EBS after the U.S. consumer confidence data, but rebounded and was last down 0.1 percent at 76.72 JPY=EBS.

-The dollar was not far from an all-time low around 75.941 set earlier in the month and traders remain wary of possible yen-selling intervention by Japanese authorities.
-(Additional reporting by Steven C Johnson) (Reporting by Nick Olivari and Julie Haviv)
+The dollar was not far from an all-time low around 75.94 set earlier in the month and traders remain wary of possible yen-selling intervention by Japanese authorities.
+(Additional reporting by Neal Armstrong and Naomi Tajitsu in London; Editing by James Dalgleish)

 * Aramco IPO could be world's biggest, valuing co at $2 trillion (New throughout, adds source on secondary listing, portfolio manager and analyst comment, adds bylines)